jfricano/StreamOtter/packages/contracts/README.md

 ```bash
 npm install @streamotter/contracts
 ```

+The all-in-one [`streamotter`](https://www.npmjs.com/package/streamotter) package also exposes this package as `streamotter/contracts`.

 ESM only, with TypeScript declarations included.
 It has no dependencies and runs in browsers and Node.js.